burnalting/stroom-community-stroom-log-collector/README.md

  - Defaults are set in the defaults configuration item

 - **Execution Logging:**
-All script activity is logged in ISO8601 localtime format to the specified log file and, if `--stdout` is used, to standard output.
+All script activity is logged in ISO8601 localtime format to standard output.

 ---